 UEC's Burke Hollow Project is located within the Interior Coastal Plains sub-province of the Gulf Coastal Plains physiographic province.
 The geology is characterized by Tertiary age sedimentary units that dip and thicken toward the Gulf of Mexico.
 Uranium mineralization in South Texas is hosted by at least seven sandstone members of Tertiary formations ranging in age from Eocene (oldest) to Lower Pliocene (youngest).
 The presence of a strong reductant, probably methane gas and locally, carbonized wood fragments caused significant areas of reducing conditions in various sand members of the Goliad Formation.
-Uranium-bearing, oxidizing groundwater which migrated from up-dip formations is believed to be the source of uranium which precipitated along boundaries between oxidized and reduced sands in the Goliad Formation forming the uranium mineralization at Burke Hollow Project.
+Uranium-bearing, oxidizing groundwater which migrated from up-dip formations is believed to be the source of uranium which precipitated along boundaries between oxidized and reduced sands in the Goliad Formation forming the uranium mineralization at the Burke Hollow Project.

-UEC's 2013 and 2014 exploration drilling campaigns which post-date the initial Technical Report (Carothers et al., 2013) consisted of 228 exploration drill holes and 30 regional baseline monitor wells totaling 117,845 feet of drilling.
-The average drill depth of the holes was 457'.
-The 2013 and 2014 drill campaigns, coupled with the initial 2012 drill campaign, resulted in 526 holes being drilled, totalling 246,400 feet of drilling to date.
+UEC's 2015 and 2017 exploration and delineation drilling campaigns which post-date the 2014 Updated Technical Report (Kurrus et al., 2014) consisted of 182 exploration drill holes totaling 83,280 feet of drilling.
+The average drill depth of the holes was 458'.
+The 2015 and 2017 drill campaigns, coupled with the initial 2012 and later 2013 and 2014 drill campaigns, resulted in 707 holes being drilled, totalling 329,540 feet of drilling to date.

 Two exploration target areas were identified in UEC's 2012 NI 43-101 Technical Report for the Burke Hollow Project (Carothers et al., 2013).
-These are known as the Southern Target Area, and an Eastern Target Area.
-Little exploration activity has occurred to date along the southern half of Burke Hollow Project where the Southern Exploration Target area lies; whereas, the Eastern Exploration Target was substantiated by drilling during the 2014 campaign, resulting in the discovery and delineation of the Eastern Lower B1 and B2 trends.
-Additional exploration and delineation drilling were also concentrated along the previously discovered and reported Graben trends (Carothers et al., 2013).
+These are known as the Southern Target Area, and the Eastern Target Area.
+Little exploration activity has occurred to date along the southern half of the Burke Hollow Project where the Southern Exploration Target area lies.
+The Eastern Exploration Target was substantiated by drilling during the 2014 campaign, resulting in the discovery and delineation of the Eastern Lower B1 and B2 trends over a distance of 1.7 miles.
+The 2015 and 2017 drill campaigns further expanded and delineated the open-ended Eastern Lower B1 and B2 trends into two lightly drilled areas of the lease, for a current total of 4.5 miles of mineralized trend length discovered to date.